Poisonous House Plants

 Notes

-As with Aloe arborescens, ingestion of the latex can cause a cathartic (purging) reaction by irritating the large intestine.
-Aloe is a popular house plant due to its reputation as a healing plant for burns, cuts and other skin problems but contact dermatitis can occur in sensitive individuals.
-If you use Aloe, you should cut away the skin and inner layer of yellow juice leaving only the actual gel.
+Caution should be exercised before using Aloe from an Aloe plant because contact dermatitis can occur in sensitive individuals.
+You should cut away the skin and inner layer of yellow juice leaving only the actual gel.
 The yellow juice, especially prominent in older plants, is the primary irritant in the cases of contact dermatitis.
-You should test a small area of skin, such as the inner forearm, for a reaction before more general use.
+Test a small area of skin, such as the inner forearm, for a reaction before more general use.

 Aloe is also an air purification plant.